-Students entering the programme with a degree in any Computing Discipline may request to be exempted from the following courses without credit: COMP4217 -Database Management Systems, COMP4620 - Programming Principles.
+Students entering the programme with a degree in any Computing Discipline may request to be exempted from the following courses without credit: COMP4217 - Introduction to Database Principles, COMP4620 - Programming Principles.
 Students who have been approved for these exemptions will be required to take additional MSc Computing courses to meet the credit requirements.
-Students who seek the award of the Masters in Data Science will be required to take MSc Computing electives to fulfil the credit requirements.
+Students who seek the award of the Master's in Data Science will be required to take MSc Computing electives to fulfil the credit requirements.